-A doorman sees everything.
-It’s part of the job.
-And when you work the door of a popular brothel on Große Freiheit Straße (“Great Freedom Street”) along the Reeperbahn (Europe’s largest Red Light District), you see more than your fair share.
+The doorman sees everything.
+It’s part of the job, after all.
+And when you work the door of a popular brothel on Große Freiheit Straße (“Great Freedom Street”) along the Reeperbahn (Europe’s largest Red Light District) in Hamburg, Germany, you see more than your fair share.

-But it’s not just about nightclubs, 6AM shots of brandy, or prostitution.
+But it’s not just about nightclubs, drunken nights, and prostitution.
 There is a lot of history in St. Pauli.
 A million stories running through the cracks and spilling out onto the street.
-A million people with a million different views, scents, and sounds for the world to absorb.
+A million people with a million different views, scents, and sounds.

 I am like a stoplight.
 You know?
 I say when to stop, when to wait, when to go.